-What's The Ukraine Story About?
-Trump Says It's Biden.
-Democrats Say It's Trump
+Trump And The Ukraine Call — What Happened And What's Next?

 Secretary of State Mike Pompeo, who also appeared on Fox News, said he hopes the government can "get to the bottom" of whether there was any "wrongdoing" by Biden in Ukraine.

-Trump held up aid to Ukraine from the summer until earlier this month, following years of support from the United States prompted by Russia's invasion in 2014.
+Trump held up aid to Ukraine from the summer until this month, following years of U.S. support prompted by Russia's invasion in 2014.

-But it isn't clear whether a transcript of the president's phone call or other material might connect the Ukraine assistance with the Biden discussions.
+But it isn't clear whether a transcript of the president's phone call or other material might connect the assistance to Ukraine with the Biden discussions.

 Trump hasn't ruled out releasing a transcript of his conversation with Zelensky or permitting Giuliani to appear before Congress.
 But at the United Nations General Assembly on Monday, Trump alluded to "corruption" in Ukraine in one gaggle with reporters and later said that what he called Biden's transgressions had been serious.